LangUMS/langums/README.md

 }
 ```

-After you have your unit property declarations you can use them to spawn units by passing the name as fifth property to the `spawn()` built-in e.g.
+After you have your unit declarations you can use them to spawn units by passing the name as the fifth property to the `spawn()` built-in e.g.

 ```
 spawn(TerranMarine, Player1, 1, "TestLocation", MyUnitProps);
 ```

-Here is a full example that spawns a burrowed lurker at 10% health for Player1.
+Below is a full example that spawns a burrowed lurker at 10% health for Player1.

 ```
 unit LurkerType1 {